 The program’s exit requirement takes the form of either an internship or an independent research project.
 The internship, worth up to six credits, comprises 150 supervised hours in a library or other information management organization, which can be completed either face–to–face or online.
 Candidates with significant professional library experience often opt to complete the research project on an approved topic.

-OU is regionally accredited by the Higher Learning Commission (HLC).
-The online master’s in library science program is fully accredited by the American Library Association (ALA).
+- The online master’s in library science is fully accredited by the American Library Association (ALA)

-UB is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
-The information and library science program is fully accredited by the American Library Association (ALA).
+- The master’s in library science online program is accredited by the American Library Association

 Columbia, South Carolina